Complementary Medicine

 Important note on complementary and alternative therapies

-Whatever the reason is for pursuing these options, it is always important to consult with your healthcare provider before trying any new therapy.
-There can be dangerous consequences of stopping or changing medications on your own; some therapies, especially supplements or herbs, may impact the way medication or other treatment impacts the body.
+Whatever the reason for pursuing these options, it is always important to talk to your doctor before trying any new therapy.
+There can be dangerous consequences of stopping or changing medications on your own.
+Some therapies, especially supplements or herbs, may impact the way medication or other treatments impact the body.

 A supportive healthcare provider will help you navigate complementary or alternative treatment options and work with you to integrate these into your plan of care, if possible.
 Common complementary and alternative therapies used for HIV are outlined below.2,5